Mathieu52/OSCMidi/README.md

 ### Notes

-The avatars DO NOT MAKE AUDIO, the audio has to come from your mic or through a DAW (Digital Audio Workspace) like FL Studio, Reaper, etc
+- The avatars DO NOT MAKE AUDIO, the audio has to come from your mic or through a DAW (Digital Audio Workspace) like FL Studio, Reaper, etc
+- Supports both Mac OS and Windows (As VRChat doesn't currently support Mac OS, contact me and I'll be happy to provide you with a compatible copy of the software)

 -----------------------------------